Short project description

 Hero Marhaento MSc (PhD student)

 dr. ir.
-Martijn J. Booij (daily supervisor in the Netherlands)
+Martijn J. Booij (daily supervisor)

 prof. dr. ir.
 Arjen Y. Hoekstra (promotor)